-At the City of St. Catharines, we are committed to making sure that you are aware and informed about the decisions, actions and conduct of elected officials, staff, and members of committees, boards and task forces.
+The City of St. Catharines is committed to making sure that you are aware and informed about the decisions, actions and conduct of elected officials, staff, and members of committees, boards and task forces.
+Useful information is available through:

-The Mayor and City Councillors must be professional and follow the Council Code of Conduct and disclose any potential conflicts of interest.
-Information is listed below on how to file a code of conduct complaint if you believe a member of Council has breached the Code of Conduct.
+Information is provided below on how to file a Code of Conduct complaint if you believe a member has breached the Code of Conduct.
+Complaints are investigated by the City's Integrity Commissioner.

 How to file a Code of Conduct complaint |

-If both you and the member provide consent to the Integrity Commissioner, they may participate in any informal process.
-Everyone is encouraged to work with the Integrity Commissioner's potential role as a mediator of issues relating to a complaint.
-Formal Code of Conduct ComplaintsThe City recommends using Informal Complaint Procedure as the first means of remedying behaviour or activity of a member who they believe violates the Code of Conduct.
-However, you can begin the Formal Complaint Procedure without following the Informal Complaint Procedure.
+If both you and the member agree, the Integrity Commissioner may participate as a mediator in an informal process in an attempt to settle or resolve the issue.
+Formal Code of Conduct ComplaintsThe City recommends using the Informal Complaint Procedure as the first means of remedying behaviour or activity of a member that you believe violates the Code of Conduct.
+However, you may file a formal complaint with or without following the informal complaint procedure.

 Integrity Commissioner Reports for Code of Conduct Complaints |